-LOS ANGELES - Faculty Chairman Tony Bernardo announced the winners of the annual UCLA Anderson teaching awards.
-The selection was conducted by UCLA Anderson's Teaching Improvement Committee comprised of Randy Bucklin, Bill Cockrum, John de Figueiredo, Kevin McCardle and Victor Tabbush.
-Winners were honored at an afternoon reception on June 9.
+LOS ANGELES - Faculty Chairman Tony Bernardo today announced the winners of the annual UCLA Anderson teaching awards.
+The selection was conducted by UCLA Anderson's Teaching Improvement Committee comprised of Randy Bucklin, Bill Cockrum, Mark Garmaise, Victor Tabbush and Romain Wacziarg.
+Winners were honored at an afternoon reception on June 10.

-Prof. Bernardo also announced that Maia Young is the winner of the Eric and "E" Juline Faculty Excellence in Research Award recognizing excellence in research among the school's assistant professors.
-Selection for this award was conducted by UCLA Anderson's Research Committee comprised of Mike Hanssens, Ed Leamer and Avanidhar Subrahmanyam.
-Eric Juline, on hand at the reception to congratulate the winner, noted the importance of encouraging young talent in an organization.
-On behalf of the Research Committee, Avanidhar Subrahmanyam complimented Prof. Young on the breadth and depth of her research.
+Assistant Professor Bruce Carlin was also honored at the event as winner of the Eric and "E" Juline Faculty Excellence in Research Award, which recognizes excellence in research among the school's assistant professors.
+Selection for this award was conducted by UCLA Anderson's Research Committee composed of Mike Hanssens, Ed Leamer and Avanidhar Subrahmanyam.

 About UCLA Anderson School of Management